Vasyl Ponikarov: Works

 Landscape painting and still life were genres Ponikarov gave preference to.
 He painted using the wet-on-wet technique in watercolor on the premoistened paper that deprived dabs of paint of hardness.
 The artist painted in transparent watercolor, he didn't combine watercolor with other techniques and precluded the use of white paint (titanium dioxide PW6 or zinc oxide PW4) to obtain white color.
 White color is unpainted paper.

 Many of Ponikarov landscape paintings pictured Odesa and its environs since almost all his life was connected with this region.
 Examples of those works: «Arcadia» (1984), «In Odesa Courtyard» (1984), «Winter on the Big Fountain» (1986), «Odesa.
 Proletarian boulevard» (1986), «Ilyichyovsk.
 Lighthouse» (1986).
 However, Vasyl created a good many of his watercolor paintings on his journeys across Soviet republics and abroad: «Dombay» (1972), «Karelian pines» (1975), «Lake in Sedniv» (1980), «Caucasian birches» (1981), «Rozluch.
 Carpathians» (1983), «Holosiivo.
 Ponds» (1984), «Vylkovo» (1987).
 On journeys that served him as a source of new impressions artworks cycles like «Ancient monuments», «Channel Dnepr-Donbass», «Pushkin reserve», «In Gurzuf» were painted.
 Cycles of art works painted abroad contain images of Paris, Rome, London, Prague, Barcelona, Budapest, Istanbul, Jerusalem and Cairo.

-In landscape painting the artist was giving pride of place to generous gifts of the South of Ukraine – juicy, mature vegetables and fruits, vivid flowers.
+In landscape painting the artist was evoking motifs of southern Ukraine – juicy, mature vegetables and fruits, vivid flowers.
 Watercolors of flowers united in series brought him great success.
 As a "King of flowers and emperor of sunflowers" a fine art expert from Alexandria M. Sheryf named Vasyl.
-Vasyl Andriiovych worked often and incessantly on floral compositions by moving up images to the frames of pictures, by approaching images as much as possible to spectators.
+Vasyl Andriiovych worked often on floral compositions by moving up images to the frames of pictures, by approaching images as much as possible to spectators.
 He pictured flowers in contourless sketchy manner that makes possible to reproduce flowering, rustle, smell.

 As a rule, Vasyl Ponikarov worked on location finishing a watercolor painting in one session.
 Often he turned to work without planning it in advance.
 For example, departing somewhere on his car, Vasyl could pull up in the middle of the flowering field and turn to paint.
 Vasyl Andriiovych by creating several sheets a day for a half of century of his creative activity pictured tens of thousands of artworks that dispersed around the world.
 Ponikarov in Iryna Tymokhova (a fine art expert) opinion is one of the most productive artists.
 In this regard on the pages of news paper "Vechirnia Odesa" Iryna Tymokhova compared the artist with I.K.
 Aivazovsky.